Tween bedroom makeover with Land of Nod

 Land of Nod has been generous enough to give away a $250 gift certificate to one lucky reader.
 All you have to do is tweet out this post, to get other people to read it, tagging both me and Land of Nod in the tweet (@LandOfNod and @em_henderson…make sure you follow us both, too!), and then come back and comment that you did.
 If you aren’t on Twitter, then Facebook this bad boy — the point is lots-o-readers.
 And yes, OF COURSE you can do both and get two entries.
 Contest will end next Wednesday at 5pm, winner will be picked by Random.org and will be announced on the blog.

 Good luck, and what did you think of this room?
 I’m pretty sure this is why we have daughters — to decorate their rooms so we can relive the childhood of our fantasies.
 I can’t tell if my future daughter is going to be the luckiest or most annoyed child ever.
-But I’d be happy if she was a little bit like Grace. :)
+But I’d be happy if she was a little bit like this client. :)

 UPDATE: Holly Foxen Wells, you are the winner!
 Nice job, entering twice.
 Your second one was the random one picked.
 Congratulations and Land of Nod will be emailing you soon!!!!